hcoco1/phase2app/README.md

-    ISSUES:
+    ISSUES: Updating State

-1.- Updating Elements in Arrays in State =>
+1.- Updating Elements in filtered Array in State =>
                         Infinite loop:
                                 Warning: Maximum update depth exceeded.
 This can happen when a component calls setState inside useEffect, but useEffect either doesn't have a dependency array, or one of the dependencies changes on every render.
 	-COMPONENT: function ListProperties()